Master’s in Anthropology Program

 MA/MS in Anthropology

-Beginning in the Fall of 2014, we will offer a four-field Master’s Degree (cultural anthropology [including linguistic anthropology], Japanese Studies, archaeology [prehistoric, historical], and biological anthropology [bioarchaeology, paleoanthropology]).
+Since the Fall of 2014, we offer a four-field Master’s Degree (cultural anthropology [including linguistic anthropology], Japanese Studies, archaeology [prehistoric, historical], and biological anthropology [bioarchaeology, paleoanthropology]).
 The curriculum is core-light, flexible and individualized to meet the diverse and changing needs of our graduates who want to enter the job market after completing the MA/MS or continue their training at the PhD level.